-Step 1: Principals review their 2016-17 school budgets, determine staffing needs for their school, and identify the appointment areas where they need to reduce staff.
+Step 1: Principals review their 2017-18 school budgets, determine staffing needs for their schools, and identify the appointment areas where they need to reduce staff members.

-Step 2: The Staffing Team confirms for principals the specific school-based support staff eligible to be transferred and the vacant positions for their schools.
+Step 2: The Talent Partner Team confirms for principals the specific school-based support staff members to be transferred and the vacant positions for their schools.

 Step 3: The least senior staff member within the classification will be transferred unless the principal, with review and approval by the Assistant Superintendent, provides a compelling reason not to do so.
-If a compelling reason is approved, the next least senior staff member within the classification will be transferred, and so on, unless the principal, in each case, provides a compelling reason not to do so.
-A compelling reason exists if the transfer out causes a significant, adverse impact to the school or program such as:
+If a compelling reason is approved, the next least senior staff member within the classification will be transferred, and so on, unless the principal, in each case, provides a compelling reason not to do so, but not to exceed three exceptions for a single position.
+A compelling reason exists if the transfer out causes a significant, adverse impact to the school or program such as the following:

-- Loss of a staff member who has skills unique to the school's needs and that are only possessed by that staff member, including because the staff member has received specialized training - Loss of a staff member who has demonstrated the ability to perform all needed tasks, who possesses the full set of required skills, and who has demonstrated superior performance - Loss of a staff member who has a significant impact on the school's climate and culture due to knowledge of the school community and relationships with families/staff - Loss of a staff member who has documented dependability to perform his/her role above expectations - Loss of a staff member who has a significant impact on a student's or a group of students' academic growth and/or socio-emotional development
+- Loss of a staff member who has skills unique to the school's needs and that are only possessed by that staff member, including because the staff member has received specialized training; - Loss of a staff member who has demonstrated the ability to perform all needed tasks, who possesses the full set of required skills, and who has demonstrated superior performance; - Loss of a staff member who has a significant impact on the school's climate and culture due to knowledge of the school community and relationships with families/staff; - Loss of a staff member who has documented dependability to perform his/her role above expectations; or - Loss of a staff member who has a significant impact on a student's or a group of students' academic growth and/or socio-emotional development.

 Step 4: After reviewing and approving compelling reason requests, Assistant Superintendents provide the list of schools and school-based support staff to be considered for seniority exceptions to the Chief Talent Officer.
-All non-seniority transfer requests must be accompanied by a compelling reason statement.
+All non-seniority transfer requests must be accompanied by compelling reason statements.
 Compelling reasons will be reviewed and approved by the Chief Talent Officer.

-Step 5: The Staffing Team notifies principals of their final lists of transferred school-based support staff at the end of the compelling reasons process.
+Step 5: The Talent Partner Team notifies principals of their final lists of transferred school-based support staff at the end of the compelling reasons process, April 11th.

-Step 6: The Staffing Team creates a master list of school-based support staff, by job classification, eligible for selection.
-The Staffing Team will provide the list to the PFT with specific notification of the non-seniority transfers.
+Step 6: The Talent Partner Team creates a master list of school-based support staff, by job classification, eligible for selection.
+The Talent Partner Team will provide the list to the PFT with specific notification of the non-seniority transfers.

-Step 7: The Staffing Team notifies transferred school-based support staff of their eligibility for selection.
-All forced transfers will apply for vacancies by notifying the Staffing Team.
+Step 7: The Talent Specialist Team notifies transferred school-based support staff of their eligibility for selection.
+All forced transfers will apply for vacancies through the Site Selection Portal, the District's online transfer system.